raiesbo/data-structures-and-algorithms/README.md

-# JavaScript Data Structures And Algorithms
+# Data Structures And Algorithms

-Implementation and example of algorithms and data structures in JavaScript.
+Implementation and example of algorithms and data structures in:

+- JavaScript
+- Golang
+- C

 Collection of knowledge acquired through the following books:

 - Learning JavaScript Data Structures and Alfgorithms - Loiane Groner
 - Grokking Algorithms - Aditya Bhargava
+- Other resources

-## Content
+## Content (in at least one language):

 ### Data Structures